mykelalvis/FT/Traveller/WORKING/Mongoose/JTAS/Journal of the Travellers' Aid Society Volume 12/JTAS_-_Volume_12_May24.md

 Eventually, if the Travellers put in enough effort, they will get what they want or at least a part of it.
 This represents growth rather than bloat, if it is handled correctly.
 It will also lead to new adventures.
-The Travellers' quest for psionic testing might lead on to a new mini- campaign where they follow rumors of lost techniques or obscure teachers.
+The Travellers' quest for psionic testing might lead on to a new mini-campaign where they follow rumors of lost techniques or obscure teachers.
 This represents a curious situation in which the Travellers have set themselves a goal, achieved it and become sufficiently invested in that aspect of the campaign that they continue climbing